About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 TL;DR

-Audience signals in Performance Max don’t work the way Google Help says they do.
-They’re not targeting, they’re not instructions, and they’re not optional.
 They’re the very first and often only chance you have to anchor an economically indifferent system to the reality of your business.
 Signals shape the first 10–30 days of learning, determine the quality of your early data, and influence the trajectory of the entire Performance Max campaign.
 When Performance Max signals are vague or misaligned, PMax drifts into cheap traffic, inflated metrics, and unprofitable outcomes.
 When signals are intentional and grounded in your economics, they become the foundation of a PMax system that behaves predictably and supports your business instead of undermining it.

 Audience signals in Performance Max are data inputs you provide to help the algorithm understand who is most likely to convert based on your business’s real customers, not Google’s generic assumptions.
 They don’t restrict targeting or limit where your ads can show.
-Instead, they guide the system’s early exploration by defining the initial audiences, behaviors, and customer patterns the machine should learn from during the first 10–30 days of optimization.
+Instead, they guide the system’s early exploration by informing Google about the initial audiences, behaviors, and customer patterns the machine should learn from during the first 10–30 days of optimization.

 Who This Is For